ZainabBibi164/CODECRAFT-AD-05/README.md

 This Flutter app was built as **Task 5** during my internship at **CodeCraft**.
 It features a modern **QR Code Scanner** with:

-* 🔍 Real-time scanning using device camera
+* 🔍 Real-time scanning using the device camera
 * 💾 SQLite database integration (via `sqflite`) to store scanned results
 * 🌐 Link detection and redirection using `url_launcher`
 * 🧠 Smart result handling (copy, open URL, or view data)